abourtnik/templatebook/contributing.md

 ### **Do you have questions about the source code?**

-* Ask any question about how to use Template to send email at **contact@antonbourtnik.fr**.
+* Ask any question about how to use TemplateBook to send email at **contact@antonbourtnik.fr**.

-Template is volunteer effort.
+TemplateBook is volunteer effort.
 We encourageyou to pitch in and join our team !

 Thanks! :fire: :muscle: :computer:

-Template Team
+TemplateBook Team